-14. With all the perfect environment setup, you can now start the Zabbix server and agent processes, enable them to auto-start at system boot as shown.
+14. With all the perfect environment setup, you can now start the Zabbix server and agent processes, enabling them to auto-start at system boot as shown.

 # systemctl start zabbix-server zabbix-agent # systemctl enable zabbix-server zabbix-agent

-15. Then make sure to check the status of Zabbix server using the following command.
+15. Then make sure to check the status of the Zabbix server using the following command.

 # systemctl status zabbix-agent

-17. Before you can access the Zabbix web frontend as shown in the next section, if you have the UFW firewall service running, you need to open the port 80(HTTP) and 443(HTTPS) to allows traffic to the Apache server.
+17. Before you can access the Zabbix web frontend as shown in the next section if you have the UFW firewall service running, you need to open port 80(HTTP) and 443(HTTPS) to allow traffic to the Apache server.

 # ufw allow 80/tcp # ufw allow 443/tcp # ufw reload